A UNIQUE MIXED PROJECT TEAM

 Jeani has worked in-house and in freelance roles leading on research, administration and coordination for commercial and creative projects across the arts sector, including The National Gallery, Pitzhanger Manor, Secret Cinema, LBOC, Tara Theatre and V&A Dundee.
 She also has experience of running successful online and live meetings and events.

 Szandra has over 15 years of experience in hospitality and events, working in 5-star institutions and major cultural landmarks, including BAFTA 195 and The National Gallery.
 She has gained extensive experience with the events and film industry, as well as being an expert on operational delivery, team and marketing efficiency, and customer service.

-With over twenty years’ experience at Board Level in the cultural sector, Julie is a talented leader who has helped organisations and teams to optimise and thrive.
-Her enterprising approach is underpinned by significant specialist knowledge in change management, finance, commercial operations, retail, brand development and book publishing.
-Julie led on the 10 year business plan for Southbank Sinfonia at St John's Smith Square and a catering and spaces review for Worcester City Art Gallery and Museum.
-She was a key part of the team working on audience development for the National Football Museum.
+With over twenty years’ experience at Board Level in the cultural sector, Julie is a talented leader who has helped organisations & teams to optimise and thrive.
+Her enterprising approach is underpinned by significant specialist knowledge in change management, finance, commercial operations, retail, brand development & book publishing.
+Julie led a 10 year business plan for SbS SJSS & a catering review for Worcester City Art Gallery & Museum.
+She was a key part of the audience development project for the National Football Museum.

 Sarah is passionate about deepening audience engagement and growing sustainable income, with 15 years’ experience in leading change for brands across the charity, arts and heritage sectors.
 She was part of our team who delivered the culture strategy for Wentworth Woodhouse, the review for Anglia Ruskin University, and the 10 year business plan for SbS SJSS.
 Sarah led on the ticketing review we delivered for Brighton & Hove Museums.